PACT (Program for Academic & Creative Talent)

 PACT provides curriculum enrichment experiences for academically gifted students.
 Teachers trained in gifted education conduct classroom screenings at the beginning of each semester.
 Topics are offered on a rotating schedule, allowing students the opportunity to participate in a variety of challenging activities such as science, humanities, mathematics, and language arts.

 Elementary students who excel in one or more of the basic curriculum areas, or who demonstrate the potential to do so, will benefit from PACT services.
 These students need ongoing opportunities to develop their abilities in complex learning environments.

 Several subjective and objective criteria are used to identify academically gifted students for PACT.
 Staff observations of student task commitment, achievement, and creativity are considered.
 In addition, achievement, and intelligence test scores are reviewed prior to placing students in appropriate activities.

-To proceed, contact the PACT manager at your school, or the PACT office at 319-558-2220, for additional information about identification procedures and the program.
+To learn more about PACT, contact the PACT teacher at your school or the PACT office at 319-558-1676.
 As a parent, you can provide valuable insights and information about your child’s exceptional abilities.